 The online abstract submission website typically opens between mid-June and mid-July and remains open through mid-September.
 Abstracts will be reviewed after the submission deadline and submitters of accepted abstracts will be notified in early December.

 What is a rapid communication abstract and is it different from a regular abstract?

 Rapid communication abstracts may be submitted for consideration for a poster presentation only.
 Rapid communication posters offer the opportunity for presentation of late-breaking findings in the field of behavioral medicine.
 The rapid communications abstract submission website is typically open from late November through early January.
 Submitters of accepted rapid communication posters will be notified in early February.

 When and where can I register?

 Registration for the Annual Meeting typically opens online in early December and remains open until about one week prior to the Annual Meeting.
 After that time, attendees will be able to register on-site only.
-The early bird registration fees remain in effect from the time registration opens until about 4 weeks prior to the Annual Meeting.
-Past the early bird deadline, the registration fees will increase anywhere from 10-20%, so make sure to register before the early bird deadline!
+The early bird registration fees remain in effect from the time registration opens until about four weeks prior to the Annual Meeting.
+Past the early bird deadline, the registration fees will increase anywhere from 10% to 20%, so make sure to register before the early bird deadline!